 no longer than 1 minute.
 Scrape down the sides of the bowl.

-dough onto a parchment-lined sheet pan.
+3. Using a 2 3/4-ounce ice cream scoop (or a 1/3-cup measure), portion out the dough onto a parchment-lined sheet pan.
 Pat the tops of the cookie dough domes flat.
 Wrap the sheet pan tightly in plastic wrap and refrigerate for at least 1 hour, or up to 1 week.
 Do not bake your cookies from room temperature--they will not bake properly.

 4. Heat the oven to 350°F.